peterolson/dong-chinese-blog/_posts/2019-05-10-insights-into-chinese-history-from-characters.md

  - **戈** means "dagger-axe".
  - **士** means "soldier" or "scholar", and depicts an axe used by a military officer.
  - **王** means "king", and depicts an axe symbolizing the king's military authority.
  - **可** means "allow" or "able" and is pronounced "kě".
 This meaning is unrelated to axes, but originally the character meant "axe handle", which is now written as 柯 and pronounced "kē".
-The mouth (口) component was added since 可 is only "mouthed", i.e. used for it's phonetic value.
+The mouth (口) component was added since 可 is only "mouthed", i.e. used for its phonetic value.
  - **斤** means "axe", now also used as a unit of weight.

 ### And that's not all